pdf-association/pdf-issues/docs/32000-2-2020/clause13.md

    <ins onMouseEnter="mouseEnter(this)" data-issue="156" data-iso="submitted">
-    (<i>PDF 2.0</i>) The <b>Subtype</b> of the corresponding Embedded File Specification dictionary (see Table 44 "Additional entries in an embedded file stream dictionary") shall be one of the registered IANA MIME media types for STEP ("<code>model/step</code>", "<code>model/step+xml</code>", "<code>model/step+zip</code>", "<code>model/step-xml+zip</code>") then the value of the <b>N</b> entry shall be the unique identifier (UUID), specified in the STEP AP 242 stream.
+    (<i>PDF 2.0</i>) The <b>Subtype</b> of the corresponding Embedded File Specification dictionary (see Table 44 "Additional entries in an embedded file stream dictionary") shall be one of the registered IANA MIME media types for STEP ("<code>model/step</code>", "<code>model/step+xml</code>", "<code>model/step+zip</code>", "<code>model/step-xml+zip</code>") and the value of the <b>N</b> entry in the 3D node dictionary (see Table 323 "Entries in a 3D node dictionary") shall be the unique identifier
+    (UUID), specified in the STEP AP 242 stream.
    </ins>
    </td>
   </tr>